phlin0424/anki-card-create/README.md

-# Create Korean Anki cards with audios
+# Create Korean Anki cards with Audios

 Add anki cards with audios (korean vocabulary) simply with only one command: `kanki`.